artainmo/machine-learning/README.md

 Test to find out what learning rate is best, default learning rate used is 0,01.

 Learning rate is denoted as alpha.
-* When alpha is too small algorithm needs to perform more steps until convergence and become slower.
+* When alpha is too small algorithm needs to perform more steps until convergence and thus becomes slower.
-* When alpha is too big potentially no convergence or less precision as it will hover over the minima.
+* When alpha is too big there is a risk of potentially no convergence or less precision as it will hover over the minima.

-Optimization methods can be used to automatically choose the ideal learing rate.
+[Optimization methods](#OPTIMIZATION-METHODS) can be used to automatically choose the ideal learing rate.

 ### Activation function

 Used to squash a number within a certain range.

-* Linear: output -inf,inf
+* Linear: output -inf<->+inf
-* ReLU: rectified linear unit, output 0, +inf, less sensitive to vanishing gradient and non-relevant nodes, less computational cost, most used
+* ReLU: rectified linear unit, output 0<->+inf, less sensitive to [vanishing gradient](#Vanishing-gradient-problem) and non-relevant nodes, less computational cost, most used
-* Tanh: hyperbolic tangent function, output -1,1, could converge faster on larger dataset than sigmoid
+* Tanh: hyperbolic tangent function, output -1<->1, could converge faster on larger dataset than sigmoid
 * Sigmoid: ouput 0,1
 * Softmax: vector total output = 1